GreatBahram/dsa/algorithms-on-graph/week03/notes.md

 We process the graph layer by layer.

 * We can use BFS to find the shortest path when the graph is **undirected** and **unweighted**.
+* The graph should be **unweighted** because BFS does not check the weight of an edge, it will only search for the minimum segment.

 ### Implementation and Analysis